 How are we to live in a world of other people’s pain?
 What are the obligations of those who are living well to those who suffer?
 Throughout history and across cultures people have been inspired by visions of a better world.
-If you are interested in the moral and ethical predicaments of the world we are living in, then the Master Programme in Religion in Peace and Conflict is for you.
+If you are interested in the moral and ethical predicaments of the world we are living in, as well as the role given to various religious traditions involved, then the Master Programme in Religion in Peace and Conflict is for you.

 This is a distance learning programme.
 The Swedish Migration Agency will not grant you with a Swedish residence permit to attend this programme.

-First semester Religiously and Ethically Motivated Movements for Peace and Justice, 15 credits Methodological Pluralism in the Study of Peace and Justice, 7.5 credits Applied Method in the Study of Peace and Justice Movements, 7.5 credits
+First semester Religiously and Ethically Motivated Movements for Peace and Justice, 15 credits Theory course, 7.5 credits Applied Method in the Study of Peace and Justice Movements, 7.5 credits

 Second semester Alternative I – for students who aim at the two-year Master.
-Biography, Autobiography and Life Story, 15 credits Religion, Social Activism, and Media, 7.5 credits Project in Religious and Ethical Engagement, 7.5 credits
+Life Stories and Historical Moments, 7.5 credits Religion, Power and Politics, 7.5 credits Religion, Social Activism, and Media, 7.5 credits Project in Religious and Ethical Engagement, 7.5 credits

 Alternative II – for students who will graduate after one year.
 This alternative is also intended for students who aim at the two-year Master but wish to write two 15 credits thesis.
-Elective courses, 15 credits Thesis (Degree project), 15 credits
+Life Stories and Historical Moments, 7.5 credits Religion, Power and Politics, 7.5 credits Thesis (Essay), 15 credits

-Third semester Literature course, 7.5 credits Moral Leadership and Project Evaluations, 15 credits Field study, 7.5 credits
+Third semester Current Debates in Religion and Society, 7.5 credits Moral Leadership and Project Evaluations, 15 credits Field study, 7.5 credits

 Fourth semester Alternative I Thesis (Essay), 30 credits

-Alternative II – for students who wrote a 15 credits thesis during the second semester.
-Thesis, 15 credits Elective courses, 15 credits
+Alternative II – for students who writes a 15 credits thesis during the second semester.
+Thesis (Essay), 15 credits Religion, Social Activism, and Media, 7.5 credits Project in Religious and Ethical Engagement, 7.5 credits

-The teaching is done in English.
+Instruction of the programme is in English.
 You are expected to read, write and speak English at an international academic level.

 The Master Programme in Religion in Peace and Conflict is for those of you who are interested in social movements, including themes of peace, environment, animal rights, solidarity, and global justice.

-Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-The main field of study must be in theology/religious studies, the humanities or the social sciences and include an independent academic work of at least 15 credits in the main field of study.
+Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognized university.
+The main field of study must be in theology/religious studies, law, the humanities or the social sciences and include an independent academic work of at least 15 credits in the main field of study.

 Language requirements All applicants need to verify English language proficiency.
 This is normally attested by an internationally recognised test such as TOEFL or IELTS with the following minimum scores: